Sigma-Ryden/Eightrefl/README.md

-# Rew - Simple reflection library
+# Eightrefl - Simple reflection library

-`Rew` is a flexible and extensible C++ library with many features, that will allow you to easily reflects your code.
+`Eightrefl` is a flexible and extensible C++ library with many features, that will allow you to easily reflects your code.
 The library has a small code base, but enough to use it.

 Use macros for code generation or read the documentation and write your own code.

 A library implemented purely in C++17.

-See last stable library version [here](https://github.com/Sigma-Ryden/Rew/releases).
+See last stable library version [here](https://github.com/Sigma-Ryden/Eightrefl/releases).

 ## Functional: